 Rather than being reflected like light, x-rays travel through an object, forming an image of it.
 This process allows you to see through chip packages and other components to inspect the solder connections beneath them.
 X-ray inspections will also let you see inside solder joints to reveal bubbles that you couldn't see using AOI.

 X-Ray systems can also see the heels of solder joints, which are masked by leads during AOI.
 Also, with x-ray inspection, there are no shadows to get in the way.
 For this reason, x-ray inspection works well for densely populated boards.
 You can conduct manual x-ray inspection using x-ray inspection equipment, or you can conduct automated x-ray inspections (AXI) using an automated x-ray system.

 X-ray inspection is ideal for more complex boards and offers some capabilities that other inspection methods do not, such as the ability to see through chip packages.
 It also works well for inspecting densely packed PCBs and allows for a more detailed inspection of solder joints.
 The technology is a bit newer and more complex, and it can be more expensive.
 It might only make sense to invest in x-ray inspection equipment if you have a high volume of densely populated boards with BGAs, CSPs and other such packages.

 If the design of your PCB requires a unique form of inspection, EMSG can offer specialized inspection services to meet your needs.
 Our in-house team of experts knows the importance of quality control and we will work with you to make sure your PCB assembly meets all expectations of performance.
-We would love to work with you to determine if X-Ray inspection is the right process for your product.
+We would love to work with you to determine if our PCB X-Ray inspection service is the right process for your product.